 If Burger King India is able to stick to its expansion plans, it can be expected to follow a similar trajectory to Domino’s.
 As shown in the table above, the financial figures for Domino’s look very attractive indeed.

-The key strategies in the quick service restaurant business is to increase the scale of operations.
-Without expansion, it becomes very difficult to break even because of the costs incurred on marketing and operation.
+The key strategies in the quick-service restaurant business are to increase the scale of operations.
+Without expansion, it becomes very difficult to break even because of the costs incurred in marketing and operation.

 STRENGTHS OF BURGER KING INDIA IPO

 Among the strengths of the company, there is the fact that the entire food services industry is poised for a steady bull run.
 From the increasing number of millennials to the introduction of food delivery apps, all the factors have come together for the food services industry.